The Best Hikes near Seattle: A Complete Guide

 - Our top picks for the hikes within two hours or so of Downtown Seattle, including hikes in Mount Rainier National Park and Snoqualmie Pass.

-Throughout the guide, we’ll share our favorite hikes, viewpoints, waterfalls, and more based on our trips to help you plan your Seattle hiking adventure.
+Throughout the guide, we’ll share our favorite Seattle hikes, viewpoints, waterfalls, and more based on our trips to help you plan your Seattle hiking adventure.

 Sound good to you?
 Let’s get into it.